State Fire Marshal, Tonya Hoover

 Tonya L. Hoover was appointed State Fire Marshal by Governor Edmund G. Brown on November 21, 2011 and was confirmed by the Senate in May 2012 after serving as Acting State Fire Marshal since July 1, 2009.
 She was appointed and served as the Assistant State Fire Marshal from September 4, 2007.
 Chief Hoover has been actively involved in Fire Prevention, Public Education and Risk Mitigation for more than 20 years; and served as the Fire Marshal for the Moraga-Orinda Fire District located east of the Oakland/Berkeley hills.
 Chief Hoover has served as a Deputy Fire Marshal for the University of California at Berkeley and Fire Inspector/Plan Reviewer for two Bay Area fire departments.

 Chief Hoover graduated from Oklahoma State University with an Associate of Science Degree in Fire Protection Engineering Technology and a Bachelor of Science Degree in Technical Education Specializing in Fire Protection Engineering Technology and Safety.
-She further earned a Masters Degree in Business Administration/Human Resources from the University of Phoenix.
+She further earned a Master of Business Administration/Human Resources from the University of Phoenix.
 She holds several State Fire Marshal certifications, is a certified Fire Marshal, and holds a life-time teaching credential.